wp-plugins/robots-meta/readme.txt

 * Prevent indexing of your login, register and admin pages by adding noindex robots meta tags.
 * Add noodp an noydir meta robots tags, allowing you to opt out of DMOZ and Yahoo!
 Directory descriptions.
 * Prevent Yahoo! and Google from indexing your feeds by adding a meta tag to their head-section.
+* Prevent indexing of just your comment feeds.
 * Disable author and date-based archives.
 * Nofollow category listings on single pages and posts to prevent PageRank leakage.

-And as soon as WordPress 2.3 is released, this plugin will make it possible to:

-* Prevent indexing of just your comment feeds.
 * Enforce a trailing slash on archives.
+* Edit your .htaccess and your robots.txt from within WordPress.
+* Assign robots meta tags to individual posts & pages.

 More info:

 * [Robots Meta plugin](http://www.joostdevalk.nl/wordpress/meta-robots-wordpress-plugin/).
 * Other [Wordpress plugins](http://www.joostdevalk.nl/wordpress/) by the same author.

+== Screenshots ==

+1. Screenshot of the configuration panel for this plugin.
+2. Screenshot of the right column block this plugin adds to the edit post and edit page admin areas.

 == More info ==